The Teachers' Lounge: Cast

-Carla is of Polish ancestry.
-Michael O'Sullivan of the Washington Post stated that the actress portrays Carla in a "subtly expressive" manner.
+Michael O'Sullivan of the Washington Post praised Benesch's "subtly expressive" performance.

 Production

 The inspiration for the story came from a school visit in Istanbul where İlker Çatak and Johannes Duncker witnessed "these two boys in class that were actually stealing.
 And we all knew it, but nobody wanted to be the snitch.
 But at some point, the school found out and they came into the class, and it was kind of a trap for them, where they said, 'Girls — out.
 Boys — put your wallets on the table, and come to the front of the room.'
 And they found all that money in their pockets.
 When we talked about it later, Johannes and I thought it could be a good kickoff for a story.
-And then Johannes told me a story about his sister, who's a math teacher in Cologne in Germany, who had a similar kind of thing going on with thefts.
+And then Johannes told me a story about his sister, who's a maths teacher in Cologne in Germany, who had a similar kind of thing going on with thefts.
 There was a secretary involved and all.
 What we thought was interesting is when a society, such as a school community, is being poisoned with all this speculation and these prejudices and stuff like that.
 We quickly realized that this could also be a film about our times, about the societies that we live in."

-The film was created in three years, beginning from when the idea was made.
+The film was created in three years, from conception to completion.
 The film was shot in 27 days at a disused school in Hamburg that was scheduled to be razed.

-Çatak stated that he made Carla a younger character so she would have some idealism, and that the Carla character was inspired by "two or three very good teachers" though they were older than Carla.
-The director did not want to make Carla as an older teacher with burnout, a common trope.
+Çatak stated was made Carla younger so she would possess idealism.
+The creation of the character was inspired by "two or three very good teachers" though they were older than Carla.
+The director did not want to make Carla as an older teacher with burnout.
 For the student characters, the director chose actors who had no previous experience in professional film as a way of accurately portraying students.